Organized Cowardice: Putting the Pol in Poltroon

 acknowledging uncomfortable truth, vs

-(b) ethical-self-disembowelment by concealing truth.
+(b) ethical-self-disembowelment by concealing truth

-Though occasional instances of early-halting-steps towards (a)
+(Though occasional instances of early-halting-steps towards (a) have been

 Regarding the several institutions DR has tilted with: